lambdanil/astOS/README.md

     * Then you can deploy it with ```ast deploy <snapshot>```

 ## Additional documentation
-* It is advised to refer to the Arch wiki for documentation not part of this project
+* It is advised to refer to the [Arch wiki](https://wiki.archlinux.org/) for documentation not part of this project
+* Report issues/bugs on the [Github issues page](https://github.com/CuBeRJAN/astOS/issues)

 #### Base image
 * The snapshot ```0``` is reserved for the base system image, it cannot be changed and can only be updated using ```ast base-update```